Former Horseheads Red Lobster GM sues company for race & sex discrimination

 In the complaint, Fountain claimed customers referred to her as “colored” and refused to speak with her due to her race.
 Several complaints were made by Fountain to other managers in the company, which she says were ignored.

 On Jan.
-4, Red Lobster received an anonymous email from employees that Fountain claims was part of a “discriminatory campaign to harass and terminate” her following a “sham investigation.”
+4, Red Lobster received an anonymous email from employees that Fountain claims were part of a “discriminatory campaign to harass and terminate” her following a “sham investigation.”

 Fountain says she was not allowed to view the email or other alleged evidence against her and was told to stay away from the restaurant for several days leading up to her termination.